constellation-app/constellation/CoreImportExportPlugins/release/modules/ext/docs/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/export-from-constellation.md

 </table>

 ### Data Exports
-Data exports will export the entirety of the graph in a format that preserves the data used for analysis and visualsation in constelation.
+Data exports will export the entirety of the graph in a format that preserves the data used for analysis and visualisation in constellation.
-These formats typically contain rich information about the element being represented in the graph and are eaily transferable into other platforms.
+These formats typically contain rich information about the element being represented in the graph and are easily transferable into other platforms.

 <table class="table table-striped">
 <thead>